CESNET/etlog/doc/notes.md

 ## Server setup

 The application is setup on Debian jessie.
 It is running as user etlog and it's root is in /home/etlog/etlog/.
 It is listening for incoming http connections on port 8080.
-Apache webserver is sitting in front of etlog and is doing a proxy for it.
+Apache webserver is in front of the apllication and is doing a proxy for it.

 The main purpose of putting apache in front of the application itself is authentication.